Using Server Components Inside Client Components

 }

-And you should see an error log with the following warning img01.png
+You'll see an error log with the following warning: img01.png

-There are some important rules when using client components and server components together, such as
+When using client components and server components together, there are important rules:

-So how do you use a server component inside a client component?
-The answer is simple: pass it as props.
+So how can we use server components inside client components?
+The answer is simple: pass them as props.

 'use client'